husky-dev/husky-landing/content/cv/index.en.md

 **Country:** Ukraine

-The Visnyk Kremenchuka is a media outlet based in the city of Kremenchuk.
-At the inception of our collaboration, they were publishing a weekly paper newspaper and maintaining a website.
-However, as the influence of the internet grew, they found their paper edition sales declining while their website readership expanded.
-Consequently, they decided to prioritize their online presence.
+Visnyk Kremenchuk is a media outlet based in Kremenchuk city.
+At the start of our collaboration, they were focused on publishing a weekly paper newspaper, while also maintaining a website.
+However, as the internet's influence intensified, they experienced a decline in their paper edition sales, contrasted with an increase in their website readership.
+This led to a strategic decision to prioritize their online presence.

-Initially, I transitioned the site to WordPress from an outdated CMS that hadn't been updated in a while.
-Switching to WordPress facilitated more attractive content creation, simplified news editing, enhanced content management, and enabled analytics.
-For load balancing, Apache and Nginx were used, and we introduced the capability to cache pages into static files.
+Initially, I migrated their website to WordPress from an outdated CMS, which hadn't seen any updates for a significant period.
+Transitioning to WordPress offered a more visually appealing platform for content creation, simplified the news editing process, enhanced content management, and provided access to detailed analytics.
+Apache and Nginx were utilized for load balancing, and we introduced the functionality to cache pages into static files for improved performance.

-Subsequently, the editorial team decided to develop an iOS application.
-Its core functions included news reading, the ability to leave comments, viewing photos and videos, and saving favorite content.
-To accomplish this, I developed the application in Objective-C and integrated it with the existing site using the WordPress API and my custom plugins.
+Following this, the editorial team made the decision to expand their digital footprint with an iOS application.
+The core functionalities of this application included news reading, commenting capability, photo and video viewing, and saving of favorite content.
+To meet these requirements, I developed the application in Objective-C and seamlessly integrated it with the existing website through the WordPress API and custom plugins I developed.

-**Results:** the website loading speed increased four times.
-The app was published in the App Store and had about a thousand users.
+**Results:** The website's loading speed saw a fourfold increase, dramatically enhancing user experience.
+Additionally, the app was successfully published on the App Store and has attracted approximately a thousand users.

 {{< gallery >}}
   {{< gallery_item src="assets/img-0334-a090.jpg" caption="IMG_0334.jpeg" >}}